 Craig Calhoun, Dilip Parameshwar Gaonkar, and Charles Taylor.
 Degenerations of Democracy.
-Cambridge: Harvard University Press, 2022.
+Cambridge, Mass.: Harvard University Press, 2022.
 368 pp.

 Review by Jonathan Lear